jphart/jphart.github.io/_projects/weatherstation_power.md

 I hooked these up on a breadboard and over the next few days verified the charging / discharging worked correctly.
 ![Arduino hooked up to a solar charger and battery](/assets/images/weatherstation/solar.jpg)

+I added a wire from the Charge pin on the LiPo charger board to the arduino, this way I could report if the battery was being charged or discharged.

 This give me this final circuit design for the sensor.

 ![Final circuit design for the weather sensor](/assets/images/weatherstation/weather_sensor.png)